Running: Mental

 Running can also have psychological benefits, as many participants in the sport report feeling an elated, euphoric state, often referred to as a "runner's high".
 Running is frequently recommended as therapy for people with clinical depression and people coping with addiction.
 A possible benefit may be the enjoyment of nature and scenery, which also improves psychological well-being (see Ecopsychology § Practical benefits).

 In animal models, running has been shown to increase the number of newly created neurons within the brain.
 This finding could have significant implications in aging as well as learning and memory.
 A recent study published in Cell Metabolism has also linked running with improved memory and learning skills.

 Running is a great technique to lower inflammation, stress, anxiety, and depression.
 People with seasonal affective disorder benefit from running outside in warm, sunny weather.
 Running can improve mental alertness and sleep.
-Both research and clinical experience have shown that exercise can be a treatment for serious depression and anxiety even some physicians prescribe exercise to most of their patients.
+Both research and clinical experience have shown that exercise can be a treatment for serious depression and anxiety; thus, some physicians prescribe exercise to most of their patients.
 Running can have a longer-lasting effect than anti-depressants.
 The non-threatening environment offered by running generates a sense of achievement and belonging which helps with mental illness.

+In combination with walking

+If a person struggles to run continuously then they can alternate periods of running and walking.
+This is a form of interval training which allows a person to gradually build up their running ability in a progressive, safe way.
+The increased recovery possible during walking allows the person to restore their energy levels and reduce any strain on their body, thereby enabling them to start running again more easily.
+Combining running and walking may be used by people who are concerned that they may not be able to cope with a full run due to inexperience, lack of fitness, injury or other health problem.
+The walking aspect may also allow for an increased social element as conversation becomes easier.
+The combination of exercise and ample recovery time can also be therapeutic for participants which can mean a boost to mental wellbeing.